-The Porter's Lodge at the Old Graduate College serves as an information center and a focal point for activities and is the source for equipment, reading material, and DVDs to borrow.
+The Porter's Lodge at the Old Graduate College serves as an information center and a focal point for activities and is the source for equipment to borrow.
 The Graduate College mailroom is also located in the Porter's Lodge.

-The Graduate College office coordinator manages the Porter's Lodge during the week, and in the evenings and on the weekends students staff it.
+The Graduate College office coordinator manages the Porter's Lodge.
 Hours may vary and are normally posted in advance.
 See the Porter's Lodge website for more information.

 Old and New Graduate College

 Limited storage is available to residents of the Old and New Graduate Colleges in the basement of the New Graduate College.
 To access the storage you should contact Building Services, (609) 258-3490.
 During the summer, storage is available for students who are assigned to housing at the Old Graduate College, New Graduate College, or annexes the following year.